Black History Month & Beyond

 - Black Spring Zine

 As part of our Black History Month & Beyond programme, Manchester Museum has given support to assist with the printing and design costs.
-Issue 1 sold out less than 48 hours after it was released, with all profits going to the National Black Arts Alliance, a Manchester-based black-led arts charity, so we are thrilled to be able to support the printing production of the Zine, with a restock coming to the museum shop soon!
+Issue 1 sold out less than 48 hours after it was released, with all profits going to the National Black Arts Alliance, a Manchester-based black-led arts charity, so we are thrilled to be able to support the printing production of the Zine.
+Available now in the Manchester Museum Shop.

 Find out more from editors Claudia Kensani Saviotti and Marcus Clarke about this project to amplify the voices of musicians and fans of colour within alternative music spaces.

 Welcoming to England

 We hosted a film screening by Amber Akaunu, accompanied by a live performance from MC Nelson, followed by a discussion on what it means to be British.

 Amber Akaunu is an award-winning filmmaker, artist, and BAFTA scholar from Liverpool.
 Her work explores themes of belonging, identity, and Black culture.
 Amber's creative practice also expands to her role as the co-founder and editor of Liverpool based magazine, ROOT-ed.
 The platform aims to represent the underrepresented and has worked with numerous art institutions and individuals to do just that.
 Amber graduated from university in 2018 with a first-class degree in Fine Art and is now a current MA student at Goldsmiths College in London where she studies Screen Documentary.